Mineral with coin

 Platinum Group Elements: The Coronation Hill deposit (now inaccessible) contains 5.7t palladium and 1.7t platinum.
 Other PGE-gold occurrences occur in the Pine Creek area.
 PGEs have also been intersected in drilling of mafic intrusions in the Aileron Province in central Australia.

-There is no current known resources or exploration for Beryllium, Chromium, Hafnium, Indium or Rhenium in the Northern Territory, but the Territory remains largely unexplored for these commodities.
+There is no current known resources or exploration for Chromium, Hafnium, Indium or Rhenium in the Northern Territory, but the Territory remains largely unexplored for these commodities.

 NTGS reports

-Download Critical Minerals in the Northern Territory 2023.
+Download Critical Minerals in the Northern Territory 2025.

 Search GEMIS for other NTGS reports on critical minerals.